ruida1992/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in Econometrics and Statistics at The University of Chicago Booth School of Business.
+I am a Ph.D. student in at The University of Chicago Booth School of Business.

 I am on the 2022-2023 academic job market.